Fort Lesley J. McNair: Early history

-Explosion
+The Civil War

-During the Civil War, women worked in an ammunition factory at the Washington Arsenal.
+During the Civil War, women worked in an ammunition factory at the Washington Arsenal as it served the Union.
 Many lower-class women—including Irish immigrants—needed wages, especially after male relatives went to war.
 Women were believed to have nimble fingers, attention to detail, and a tendency to neatness suitable for rolling, pinching, tying, and bundling cartridges with bullets and black powder.
+Wounded Civil War soldiers were also treated at the Arsenal in a hospital next to the penitentiary that was built prior to the war in 1857.

+Accident

-On June 17, 1864, fireworks left in the sun outside a cartridge room ignited, killing twenty-one women, many of whom burned to death in flammable hoop skirts.
-The War Department paid for their funerals, and President Lincoln attended the joint funeral procession.
+On 17 June 1864, fireworks left in the sun outside a cartridge room ignited, killing twenty-one women, many of whom burned to death in flammable hoop skirts.
+The War Department paid for their funerals, and President Abraham Lincoln attended the joint funeral procession.
 A monument at Congressional Cemetery commemorates these women.
-In memory of the many Irish victims, the Irish foreign minister laid a wreath at Congressional Cemetery memorial during 150th anniversary commemorations in 2014.
+In memory of the many Irish victims, the Irish foreign minister Eamon Gilmore laid a wreath at the Congressional Cemetery memorial in 2014 to commemorate the accident's 150th anniversary.